jburgner/ValantInventory/README.md

 This will need to be addressed in order to have large data sets.
 In the short term, the interval can be tuned (default is every 5 seconds).
 Manual testing indicates that the monitoring is working, but an automated integration test using Microsoft.AspNetCore.TestHost.TestServer is still eluding me.
+Depending on usage profile, a task scheduler with tasks scheduled upon item creation to execute at the item expiration date may be more efficient and much easier to unit test.